Why Credit Freezes Fail to Protect Against Identity Theft and Fraud

 - A Credit Lock is free from Equifax and TransUnion.
 You will still need to sign-up with all three bureaus but the result is instantaneous, where a credit freeze can take anywhere from 15 minutes to up to an hour to enable and disable (which can cause further inconvenience if you are applying for instant credit).
 The workings of a credit freeze and what you need to be aware of does indeed take some education.

-In today’s connected world, relying on a free credit freeze or access to check your credit score, simply is not enough.
+In today’s connected world, relying on a free credit freeze or access to check your credit score simply is not enough.
 Even if you, your family, your employees, your partners – essentially everyone you care about – haven’t been impacted by identity theft, the chances are it’s just a matter of time.
+The best approach is a layered approach, combining credit monitoring, credit freeze, and identity theft protection to protect what matters most – your identity.